SortaCore/MMF2Exts/README.md

 * Multi-language JSON file
 * Properties defined in the JSON file
-* In debug build, a runtime check that A/C/E parameters in C++ and JSON are the same
-  (only active in Debug/Debug Unicode builds; disable via defining `FAST_ACE_LINK` in project properties)
+* In debug build, a runtime check that A/C/E parameters in C++ and JSON are the same (only active in Debug/Debug Unicode builds; disable via defining `FAST_ACE_LINK` in project properties)
 * A JSON minifier for runtime builds
 * Error messages during Edif crash scenarios (e.g. missing actions)
 * Extension description defined at runtime via `JSON_COMMENT_MACRO` (demo: Bluewing Client/Server, Common.h)
 * Fusion debugger access via `DarkEdif::FusionDebugger` (demo: Bluewing Client/Server, Extension.cpp, Extension.h)
+* An opt-in SDK and extension update checker tool

 DarkEdif uses a pre-build standalone tool (and in non-Windows platforms, also a post-build standalone tool) programmed in C#.
 This tool is currently not open-source.

+More details on DarkEdif are available in the Wiki, see:
+* [DarkEdif ext dev features](https://github.com/SortaCore/MMF2Exts/wiki/DarkEdif-ext-dev-features) for a list of features available to a DarkEdif extension developer
+* [DarkEdif Fusion user features](https://github.com/SortaCore/MMF2Exts/wiki/DarkEdif-Fusion-user-features) for a list of features available to Fusion users

 ## How to convert ANSI functions to ANSI & Unicode
 Make sure you're aware of what any text-related function you call expects.
 Does it ask for number of elements in array, or number of bytes in array?